 By the time Lower than Vermin was published, Dornford Yates’s moment had already been and gone, and the novel attracted few reviews.
 Those it did receive were mostly uncomfortable with the political underpinning.
 Yates ‘splutters with emotion’, read one, while another concluded: ‘it is a safe bet that your enjoyment or otherwise will depend to a large extent on your political point of view.’
 Even the most positive accepted that there was a dwindling market for such work: ‘those who like it will like it greatly: the rest do not matter, for they will be self-condemned.’

 Personally, I think it’s better than that.
 Like Evelyn Waugh in Brideshead Revisited (1945), Yates is using the image of the great country estate to chart (and to lament) the changes in British society – and I don’t think a comparison between the two novels is to Yates’s discredit.
 He’s aiming at an epic, almost mythic expression of loss, and for the most part he achieves it.
-Most importantly, and again like Waugh, this is not polemic but art; one doesn’t have to share Yates’s political perspective to feel the power of the piece, just as one doesn’t have to be Catholic to appreciate Brideshead.
+Most importantly, and again like Waugh, this is not polemic but art; one doesn’t have to share Yates’s political perspective to feel the power of the piece, just as one doesn’t have to be a Roman Catholic to appreciate Brideshead.

 Perhaps it’s a question of time.
 Today, we’re further away from the novel’s publication than it was from its opening scene, and the politics belong to history now.
-Whether the depiction of the England that has passed is accurate or not really doesn’t matter a great deal any more; what counts is the effectiveness of its evocation of pre-lapsarian humanity.
+Whether the depiction of the England that has passed is accurate or not really doesn’t matter a great deal any more; what counts is its evocation of pre-lapsarian humanity.
 And that’s the greatest of all human myths: the yearning for the lost golden age.

 ‘Better to remember the old days when men and women were happy, whatever their rank,’ as Miss Carson writes in her diary.
 ‘They loved one another then.’